 Ads are how we pay our bills and keep our blog free for you to enjoy.
 We also use affiliate links; if you make a purchase through them, we may receive a small commission at no cost to you.

 4 Epic Motorbike Tours in Vietnam

-Whether you explore by motorcycle, scooter, quad, and bicycle these route are the most beautiful way to explore Vietnam. in Southeast Asia.
+Whether you explore by motorcycle, scooter, quad, and bicycle these routes are the most beautiful way to explore Vietnam as well as a great way to see most of Southeast Asia.

 Hai Van Pass, Vietnam

 Made famous by the globally-renowned TV show, Top Gear, it’s one of the world’s most iconic motorbike trails: the Hai Van Pass in Vietnam.
 Winding its way between the gorgeous imperial cities of Hue and Hoi An (or Da Nang, depending on your route), it’s been called ‘the best coastal road in the world’, a 21 kilometer stretch of tarmac that sees lush greenery on one side and absolutely inspiring azure waters and white sands on the other.

 Rising up over part of the Annamite mountain range, the pass is named for the mist that often emanates from the sea, cloaking it and making it slightly tricky to navigate.